Home

 Requirements Analysis Tutorial and Guidelines

-Mark Ridley has developed an indepth tutorial (with slides) that discusses the requirements analysis process with special emphasis on third party developed systems in an IT environment.
+Mark Ridley has developed an in-depth tutorial (with slides) that discusses the requirements analysis process with special emphasis on third party developed systems in an IT environment.
 Recommended.

-UML-Based Modeling
+.UML-Based Modeling

-Hundreds of links to everything UML.
-Highly recommended.
+Home of everything UML.

 UML Resource Center